 You can choose two Cantrips to start the game with.
 We recommend the following options:

-• Thorn Whip – Thorn whip does a modest amount of piercing damage, but its most useful application is its ability to control the position of enemies on the battlefield.
+• Thorn Whip – Does a modest amount of piercing damage, but its most useful application is its ability to control the position of enemies on the battlefield.
 If an enemy is entrenched in a strong position and giving you a hard time, you can use Thorn Whip to pull them towards you.
 This is especially useful on enemies who have an elevation advantage over you.
 Thorn Whip can pull them down to your level.
-Depending on how high they are, they may receive additional falling damage, possibly even killing them immediately.
+Depending on how high they are, they may receive additional falling damage.

 • Shillelagh – Shillelagh imbues your staff or club with magical energy for the next 10 turns, causing it to deal extra bludgeoning damage.
 This spell might seem fairly mediocre at first glance, but it’s actually a huge blessing for us in the early game, as it also causes our melee attacks to use our Wisdom instead of our Strength, massively improving your attack rolls if you built the Druid as recommended above.
 This is also a Bonus Action, meaning you can cast it and then perform an attack on the same turn.